stabix/stabix/doc/experimental_data.rst

 Loading other type of EBSD data files...
 -----------------------------------------

-It is possible to load other type of EBSD data files, using the 'import_wizard' of the MTEX toolbox.
+It is possible to load other type of EBSD data files (e.g. : .ctf files), using the 'import_wizard' of the MTEX toolbox.

 First, download and install the `MTEX Toolbox <http://mtex-toolbox.github.io/>`_.